Dang Tong District

 Dang Tong District (ស្រុកដងទង) is a district located in Kampot Province, in southern Cambodia.

+History

 Dang Tung District, Kampot Province is a relatively new district that was created with pieces of Kampong Trach District and Chouk District in 1986.
-The district center is in Toom T'mai Village, where a local famous temple and a large market can also be found.
-It is a beautiful area of the country, filled with green rice fields in the summer and smiling, friendly farmers.
-Because the road to it was until recently quite bad, there has been minimal development work and limited presence of NGOs in the district.
-There is no running water, and most residents obtain their water supply from wells and ponds filled during the rainy season.
-Electricity came to Dang Tung in 2009, but many residents of the district continue to use car batteries as their main source of power, hooking them up to electric light bulbs and phone chargers at home and recharging the batteries at a local generator when needed.
+The district center is in Toom T'mai Village, where a local temple and a large market abide.

+The area is filled with rice fields in the summer and smiling, friendly farmers.
+Because the road to it has been quite bad, been minimal development and limited NGO presence helped the district.
+Most residents obtain their water supply from wells and ponds filled during the rainy season.
+Electricity came to Dang Tung in 2009, but many residents continue to use car batteries as their main source of power.

+Demographics

-There are over 55,000 people in the district.
-These are mostly rice farmers, and the district is the poorest of the eight in the province, with 3,700 people living at the lowest level of poverty.
+Over 55,000 people live in the district.
+They are mostly rice farmers.
+The district is the poorest of the eight in the province, with 3,700 people living at the lowest level of poverty.